yuki-jinnouchi/check_lufs/README.md

 # Check LUFS

+## Background

+I have ripped or edited some tracks from records, but some of them have not enough sound volume.
+So, I have to select which file should be fixed.
+Then, I made a shell command to check and list up LUFS (Loudness Units Full Scale) level of them.

 ## Description

-This project aims to provide a tool for checking LUFS (Loudness Units Full Scale) levels in audio files.
+This project aims to provide a tool for checking LUFS levels in audio files.
 It can be used to ensure compliance with loudness standards and regulations.

 ## Installation